 The most efficient way to request public records from the City of Hollywood is through the link below.
 This portal helps the City efficiently administer and manage public records requests, and it provides the public with convenient 24-hour access to request and to receive public records requests.

-Vital records such as birth, death, marriage, divorce and real estate records should be accessed through the Broward County Clerk of the Circuit Court, Court Recorder.
+Vital records such as birth, death, marriage, divorce and real estate records should be accessed through the Broward County Records, Taxes and Treasury Division.

-Records relating to property tax should be accessed through the Broward County Tax Collector
+Records relating to property tax should be accessed through the Broward County Property Appraiser's Office.

 Submit/View Records Requests

 Some records are available online.
 Use this tool to search through digitized records including City and Commission minutes, ordinances and resolutions.

 NOTICE REGARDING CONTACT INFORMATION FOR

 The City Clerk is the City of Hollywood’s custodian of public records.
 Pursuant to Section 119.12, Florida Statutes, the contact information for the City of Hollywood’s custodian of public records is to be prominently posted on the City of Hollywood’s website.